 Prints out the current bit mask and highest active layer to debugger console.

 Directly sets the default layer state (recommended, do not use unless you know what you are doing).

 Turns on layers based on matching bits between specifed layer and existing default layer state.

 Turns on layers based on matching enabled bits between specifed layer and existing default layer state.

 Turns on layers based on non-matching bits between specifed layer and existing default layer state.

 Prints out the current bit mask and highest active default layer to debugger console.

 Sets the default layer and writes it to persistent memory (EEPROM).

 Does the same as

-In additional to the functions that you can call, there are a number of callback functions that get called every time the layer changes.
-This passed the layer state to the function, which can be read or modified.
+In addition to the functions that you can call, there are a number of callback functions that get called every time the layer changes.
+This passes the layer state to the function, where it can be read or modified.